 “I think if I hadn’t had those injuries, I’m not sure I would have the same drive.
 I think the injuries, despite being tough to deal with at the time, have ultimately shaped me into the athlete that I am today, and I wouldn’t change it.”

 Williams fights in the female -67kg category but trains alongside some of the best fighters in the world from other weight categories.
-Training with the likes of Jade Jones and Bianca Walkden, who are also on the GB programme, Williams is able to train with elite athletes, something which is incredibly important for her own development.
+Training with the likes of Jade Jones and Bianca Walkden, who are also on the GB programme, Williams is able to train with elite athletes, something that is incredibly important in aiding her own development.

 “It’s incredible, you’re training with the best day in day out and you can’t ask for much more than that, said Williams.

 “You’re always pushing each other and finding ways that we can all improve together as a team and I think we’re heading in the right direction.”

 The Olympics will follow the same format as every other taekwondo competition, three 2-minute rounds with body shots and headshots all scoring.
 At the end of the fight, the highest scorer is the winner.
 While Williams will have to wait until the selection meeting later this year to know her fate for certain, ensuring she remains in the top six ranks will help her draw positions come Tokyo.

 Williams got a taste of what to expect when she travelled to the Rio Olympics in 2016 as a reserve but this summer’s games in Tokyo will be the first time, she has the opportunity to compete in the Olympic kit.